Right Arrow

 Thermal shields can be removed for maintenance and not replaced, or operators may get too close to hot zones in a rush.

-Video intelligence can verify the presence of shields, monitor operator proximity to hot equipment, and ensure that emergency showers and extinguishers are always accessible.
+Tech solution: Video intelligence can monitor operator proximity to hot equipment by creating no-go zones.
+Teams can also use video to visually confirm that emergency showers and extinguishers remain accessible.
 This supports both compliance and rapid response if something does go wrong.

 Noise-Induced Hearing Loss